open-cluster-management-io/policy-collection/stable/README.md

-# Policies -- Stable
+# Policies -- stable
-Policies in this folder are supported by [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and organized by [NIST Special Publication 800-53](https://nvd.nist.gov/800-53).
-NIST SP 800-53 Rev 4 also includes mapping to the ISO/IEC 27001 controls.
-For more information, read _Appendix H_ in [NIST.SP.800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).
+Policies in this folder are organized by [NIST Special Publication 800-53](https://nvd.nist.gov/800-53).
+NIST SP 800-53 Rev 5 also includes the list of controls in [Security and Privacy Controls for Information Systems and Organizations](https://csrc.nist.gov/CSRC/media/Projects/risk-management/800-53%20Downloads/800-53r5/SP_800-53_v5_1-derived-OSCAL.pdf).

 ## Security control catalog